JohnTendik/jtrt-tables/README.txt

 = JTRT Responsive Tables =

-JTRT Responsive Tables is a plugin designed to help average wordrpess users with creating amazing responsive tables for their websites without having to deal with HTML or CSS.
-It is now easier than ever to create tables!
+JTRT Responsive Tables is the most advanced HTML table editor for WordPress.
+Create amazing responsive tables without having to deal with HTML or CSS!

 = Features =